 Q: What is a meal plan and how does it work?

-All Loras students living in traditional housing (Beckman, Binz, Rohlman or the Visitation Complex) are placed on a 180-block meal plan.
-This plan provides 180 cafe meals to be used over the course of the semester; $200 declining balance dollars that can be used in the cafe, the Pub, the P.O.D. or the Duhawk Market, and three guest/visitor passes each semester.
+All Loras students living in traditional housing (Beckman, Binz, or Rohlman) are placed on a Student Dining plan.
+This plan provides 15 cafe meals per week to be used over the course of the semester; $200 declining balance dollars that can be used in the cafe, the Pub, the P.O.D. or the Duhawk Market, and three guest/visitor passes each semester.
 You will be sure not to go hungry!
 Plans reset at the end of the semester and do not carry from semester to semester.
 Your meal plan is available through your student ID – simply swipe your ID and you are able to use your meal plan.
 Other plan options are available for non-traditional housing options.
 You can see dining services’ operating hours among other things on the campus dining services links under student life.